 Herbie Hancock was born on this date in 1940.
-He is an African American musician, composer, and arranger.
+He is a Black musician, composer, and arranger.

 From Chicago, Illinois, his parents weren’t professional musicians but lovers of the art form.
 His father was a bathtub singer and mother played a little piano.
 Hancock was always interested in music as a very young child, and began music lessons at seven.
 At the age of 11 he performed with the Chicago Symphony Orchestra.
 As a teenager at Hyde Park High School Hancock formed his own jazz band.
 He attended Grinnell College, majoring in engineering for two years, and then changed his major to music.
 He graduated from Grinnell in 1960 with a major in music composition where during he won an award for the best musical composition with a suite for six woodwinds.

 After graduation, he left Iowa for New York City and at age 20, worked with trumpeter Donald Byrd.
 Byrd introduced him to Blue Note Records where Hancock recorded his first solo album in 1963, Taking Off, which included appearances by Freddie Hubbard and Dexter Gordon.
 This album contained his first Top 10 hit, "Watermelon Man."
 Soon Hancock got the attention of Miles Davis, who invited Hancock to join his new group.
 While working with Miles, Hancock was introduced to and developed an interest in funk, particularly through James Brown and Sly Stone.
 After working with Davis for several years Hancock formed his own band the Headhunters, a sextet that included Julian Priester, Buster Williams and Eddie Henderson.